HAKANKOKCU/BirdyImg/README.md

 * Minimum Windows Version To Run: Windows 7 x86
 * Recomended Minimum Windows Version: Windows 11 x64 (I generally test in this windows version)

+# Features
+* Cross-Platform (There isn't mac version because it's not tested.)

+* Can Play Gifs And APng

+* Low Memory Usage (Unlike other electron apps)

+* Tabs Support

+* Info About Zoom Precent (and also defaulty disabled, you can also get current displayed size and position)

+* "Favorites" List

+* Editor

+* Extensions Support <a href="https://github.com/HAKANKOKCU/BirdyImg/blob/main/extensions.md">(Info)</a>

+* -Useless Feature- Gamepad Support

 # How much memory it uses?
 * When you open it it uses around 57mb (i also dont know how electron uses this low amount of ram)
 * When you open 9mb image (9.030 KB) it uses around 70mb